landing-ai/landingai-python/examples/apps/ocr/README.md

 ## Introduction

-This example is a streamlit app that supports running OCR inference.
+This example is a Streamlit app that supports running OCR inference.

-In particular this app allows a user to run inference with uploaded image or image from your camera.
+In particular, this app allows you to run inference with uploaded images or images from your camera.

 ### Target Audience
+We recommend that users have:

-1. Basic Python programming skill.
+- Basic Python programming skills.
-2. Basic understanding of the streamlit library.
-See [here](https://docs.streamlit.io/library/get-started/main-concepts) for more information.
+- A basic understanding of the Streamlit library.
+For more information, go [here](https://docs.streamlit.io/library/get-started/main-concepts).

 ### Installation